-administered on reservations by federal agencies.
-Nixon referenced federally funded and administered programs within the Department of the Interior and the Department of Health, Education, and Welfare, expressly singling out tribal sovereigns' control over their own schools.
+Education, and Welfare, expressly singling out tribal sovereigns' control over their own schools.265

-Fast-forwarding more than a half-century, President Biden issued an executive order in 2023 echoing much of what President Nixon had said to Congress in 1970.
-This order's policy section could be paraphrased but, in my view, deserves to be excerpted:
+Fast-forwarding more than a half-century, President Biden issued an executive order in 2023 echoing much of what President Nixon had said to Congress in 1970.266 This order's policy section could be paraphrased but, in my view, deserves to be excerpted:

-My Administration is committed to protecting and supporting Tribal sovereignty and self-determination, and to honoring our trust and treaty obligations to Tribal Nations. of recognize the right Tribal Nations self-determination, and that Federal support for Tribal self-determination has been the most effective policy for the economic growth of Tribal Nations and the economic well-being of Tribal citizens.
-Federal policies of past eras, including termination, relocation, and assimilation, collectively represented attacks on Tribal sovereignty and did lasting damage to Tribal communities, Tribal economies, and the institutions of Tribal governance.
+My Administration is committed to protecting and supporting Tribal sovereignty and self-determination, and to honoring our trust and treaty obligations to Tribal Nations.
+We recognize the right of Tribal Nations self-determination, and that Federal support for Tribal self-determination has been the most effective policy for the economic growth of Tribal Nations and the economic well-being of Tribal citizens.
+Federal policies of past eras, relocation. including termination. and assimilation, collectively represented attacks on Tribal sovereignty and did lasting damage to Tribal communities, Tribal economies, and the institutions of Tribal governance.
 By contrast, the self-determination policies of the last 50 years-whereby the Federal Government has worked with Tribal Nations to promote and support Tribal self-governance and the growth of Tribal institutions-have revitalized Tribal economies, rebuilt Tribal governments, and begun to heal the relationship between Tribal Nations and the United States.